 Valuable Resources to Support Patients

-Dealing with a rare disease can be challenging.
+Dealing with a rare disease can be challenging for you and your patients

-Designed to ensure your patients receive dedicated, multi-point services and support every way
+- Designed to ensure your patients taking ISTURISA receive dedicated, multipoint services and support every step of the way

 STEP 1: